xcube-dev/xcengine/docs/xcetool.md

 This subcommand runs an xcengine container image.
-An image can also be run using the `docker run` command, but `xcetool image run` provides some additional convenience (e.g. easy configuration of the HTTP port).
+An image can also be run using the `docker run` command, but `xcetool image run` provides some additional convenience (e.g. easy configuration of a server HTTP port).

+If you use the `--server` option with `xcetool image run`, the image will be run in xcube server mode: after the code from the input notebook is used to generate datasets, those datasets will be made available in an xcube server instance.
+You can also use the `--port` option to select the HTTP port where the xcube server should be exposed.
+The server also includes an interactive web viewer component.
+On start-up, `xcetool` will print the URLs of the xcube server and viewer to the standard output.

-If you give the `--server` flag, `xcetool` will run the container indefinitely as an xcube server.
+If you give the `--server` or `--port` options, `xcetool` will run the container indefinitely as an xcube server and viewer instance.
 You can stop the container and force `xcetool` to exit by pressing ctrl-C on the command line (or by sending it an interrupt signal in some other way).

 ### `xcetool make-script`